boogeyman57/boogeyman57/README.md

 Successful career demonstrating positive results in mitigating risk through proactive solutions and problem-solving.
 Hands-on in leading all stages of security development, regulatory projects, monitoring, investigation, and support with the latest tools and technology.

-## Objective
+## Summary

-Cyber Security Engineer with 7 years of experience in threat monitoring, incident analysis, and vulnerability assessment.
-Skilled in developing and evaluating security solutions, demonstrating leadership in a 24x7 Security Operations Center environment.
-Actively seeking a role as Information Security Engineer Operations to apply expertise in proactive defense measures and security event management
+Security Engineer with 6 years of experience in security automation, threat detection, and DevSecOps.
+Proven ability to engineer scalable security solutions, streamline incident response, and integrate cutting-edge security frameworks across cloud and application security domains.
+Experienced in applying AI/ML models to cybersecurity for enhanced threat detection and anomaly analysis.

 ## Skills